guiludwig/STODAD/temas_ENG.md

 -   Structural Decomposition for Space-Time Models

 -   Volatility Estimation and Prediction for High-Dimensional Financial Data

 -   Wavelet Functional Data Aalysis

+*See this list in portuguese clicking [here](temas_PORT.md).*